 What was your latest gear purchase?

 Adam audio T7V speakers and studio LED lights.
 I try to upgrade the aesthetics every now and then to balance the things I buy to make my workflow more efficient.
 Vibes are important too!
 I think the next thing I’ll be saving for will be a more future-proof MacBook Pro.

 Other than your studio, where does inspiration most often strike? (or rather "Where is the second most common place you come up with ideas?")

 Art museums actually.
 If I can tell a story with my music with one still picture I find writing for moving pictures comes easier.
 I was also a fan of Mussorgsky/Ravel growing up.

 Who is your "guilty pleasure" artist?

-Tori Kelly too easy lol her vocal chops don’t match anything else in my “modern” library and my friends always make fun of me for being able to sing along with her album Unbreakable Smile.
+Tori Kelly is too easy LOL.
+Her vocal chops don’t match anything else in my “modern” library and my friends always make fun of me for being able to sing along with her album Unbreakable Smile.
 Huge Fan.

-Id say its a tie between To Pimp a Butterfly by Kendrick Lamar and Apocalypse by Thundercat… but Thundercat is on both albums ill take Apocalypse and watch the sunset.
+I'd say it's a tie between To Pimp a Butterfly by Kendrick Lamar and Apocalypse by Thundercat, but Thundercat is on both albums, so I'll take Apocalypse and watch the sunset.

 What is the best advice you’ve been given?